Russia’s Military Pullback from Syria

 She stressed the fight against international terrorism continues, a longterm struggle until it’s completely destroyed.

-editors ignored Putin’s strategic success, foiling Washington’s regional imperial aims, along with greatly weakening the scourge of US-supported terrorism in Syria.
+New York Times editors ignored Putin’s strategic success, foiling Washington’s regional imperial aims, along with greatly weakening the scourge of US-supported terrorism in Syria.

 Instead they claimed he “abruptly declared victory,” intends withdrawing the “main part” of his forces in Syria, “reflecting a desire not to get bogged down in the Syrian morass indefinitely.”